neondatabase/neon/docs/rfcs/036-sharded-ingest.md

 ## Optimizations

+### Handling Laggard Shards

+Phase 3 describes how we can re-use a single buffer on the safekeeper in order to serve subscriptions from multiple shards.
+On the happy path we can indeed use a single cursor to serve all shards of one tenant subscribed to the same safekeeper.
+This section proposes how to handle cases when one or more shards attempt to subscribe at LSNs in the past.
+This may happen during live migrations and pageserver restarts/crashes.

+Things to keep in mind when thinking about this:
+* safekeepers keep data on disk until it has been sent to the pageserver
+* timeline (and implicitly timeline + shard) safekeeper assingments are not stable
+* shard might jump back by a couple hundred MiB when restarting/migrating
+* advancing only some of the shards is not useful

+Laggard shards are problematic because the cursor merging described in Phase 3 cannot be applied.
+This means that the safekeeper will have to hydrate WAL from S3 in order to serve the laggard.

+The core proposal here is to make safekeepers aware of the current `remote_consistent_lsn` of each (tenant, timeline, shard) tuple.
+This allows more advanced shards to stop pushing data into the pageserver until all shards are caught up.

+More specifically, we can use the storage broker to gossip this information across the safekeeper cluster.
+Safekeepers aleady subscribe to updates of `SafekeeperTimelineInfo` from the storage broker.
+This struct already contains everything we need apart from the shard identifier.
+With the shard identifier included, each safekeeper can have a clear picture of the current WAL location of each shard.

+We can implement a simple catch-up protocol:
+* We define the "shard X cursor" as the `remote_consistent_lsn` of shard X
+* We define the `high_watermark_cursor_lsn` as the `remote_consistent_lsn` of the most advanced shard.
+* If safekeeper A detects that the cursor of any given shard X is lagging by more than a configurable threshold (call it `max_shard_cursor_lag`), then it records the current `high_watermark_cursor_lsn` in memory and stops pushing data to the pageserver for any shard with a cursor greater or equal to `high_watermark_cursor_lsn`.
+This rule also applies for new subscriptions from the pageserver.

+Broker outages are already bad for the ingest path, but this proposed change would make any outage worse.
+To work around this we can:
+1. Make the catch-up protocol optional.
+If safekeepers detect broker unavailability, then the `high_watermark_cursor_lsn` gating does not apply.
+2. Make the storage broker highly available.
+We've already done this for the storage controller (rolling update, leadership, proxying from stepped down to new leader).
+3. Do peer to peer safekeeper communication.

+#### Tweaking the Safekeeper Selection Algorithm

+If the broker becomes aware of the `remote_consistent_lsn` of each shard we can make the safekeeper selection algorithm used on the pageserver smarter by aplying the following heuristic:
+Given a choice between two safekeepers, pick the one with an active cursor that has the biggest chance of being merged with the cursor of the new shard.
+If we already have a laggy shard with a cursor at LSN 10k and the pageserver wants WAL for another laggy shard starting from LSN 11k, then we can pick the safekeeper serving the cursor at LSN 10k.

 ### Pipelining first ingest phase

 The first ingest phase is a stateless transformation of a binary WAL record into a pre-processed